kusti8/RPi-chromium/README.md

 Chromium tools for the Raspberry Pi

 ## Install
+First clone this: `git clone https://github.com/kusti8/RPi-chromium` Then, change into it: `cd RPi-chromium`
 You must have Chromium installed: https://www.raspberrypi.org/forums/viewtopic.php?t=121195 To install the local youtube extension, run this:
 `./install`